Zbůch: 20th century

 By the end of the 19th century, Zbůch was a small agricultural village connected to the nearby parish of Úhercům.
 The village consisted of a small village square lined with farmhouses, which was dominated by the chapel.
 In the first 20 years of the 20th century, the population increased from the original few dozen to about two thousand by 1921.
 This population boom was due to the development of the coal mines on the edge of the village.
 In January 1919, the first general school was established in Zbůch.
 By 1932, after many delays, a fully functional school building was built in the village.
 By the mid-1920s, the village had built a town hall with a memorial statue of president Tomáš Garrigue Masaryk out front.

 In October 1938, following the Munich Agreement, Zbůch was ceded to the Nazi Germany, along with other lands in the Sudetenland region.
 Although there were many Czech/non-Germans living in the village who migrated there to work the coal mines, the village was considered German and subject to the Munich Agreement.
 Many Czech miners were forced into early retirement to accommodate large numbers of French and later Russian prisoners of war which were interned here.
-At the beginning of 1945 U.S. tanks liberated the area from Nazi occupation on their way to meet with Russian allies in Torgau.
+At the beginning of 1945, U.S. tanks liberated the area from Nazi occupation on their way to meet with Russian allies in Torgau.
 After the war the region was ceded to the new Czechoslovakia.
 Most ethnic Germans were forcibly removed and resettled within the newly established borders of Germany.

-In the period after February 1948, the communist government took state ownership of the mine and collectivized the local peasant labor force.
+In the period after February 1948, the communist government took state ownership of the mine and collectivised the local peasant labor force.
 The former camp was gradually transformed into a hostel.
 Although part of the area works was acquired by private individuals.
-The pub near the railway station was built to house a cultural hall, which became the largest facility of its kind in the Plzeň-North District.
+The pub near the railway station was built to house a cultural hall, which became the largest facility of its kind in Plzeň-North District.
 Since 1990 the private companies have transformed the mining facilities for the production of precast concrete, interlocking tiles, and several other products.
 Several apartment buildings were built near the concrete plant and near the football field in the centre of the village.
 In recent times the northern and eastern side of the village square was demolished and planning for the site includes a small mall.